jupyterhub/the-littlest-jupyterhub/docs/howto/admin/https.rst

     sudo tljh-config reload proxy

 At this point, the proxy should negotiate with Let's Encrypt to set up a trusted HTTPS certificate for you.
 It may take a moment for the proxy to negotiate with Let's Encrypt to get your certificates, after which you can access your Hub securely at https://yourhub.yourdomain.edu.

+These certificates are valid for 3 months.
+The proxy will automatically renew them for you before they expire.

-.. _manual_https:
+.. _howto/admin/https/manual:

 Manual HTTPS with existing key and certificate
 ==============================================